 Management reviews its capital management approach on an ongoing basis.
-There were no changes in the Company's approach to capital management during the period ended June 30, 2017 and the year ended December 31, 2016.
-The Company is not subject to externally imposed capital requirements.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2017 and the year ended December 31, 2016.
+The Company is no longer subject to externally imposed capital requirements.

-For further discussion related to Capital Risk Management, see note 10(b) "Liquidity Risk".
+For further discussion related to Capital Risk Management, see Note 10(b) "Liquidity Risk".